bitnami/containers/containers/dreamfactory/README.md

 # What is DreamFactory?

 > DreamFactory is an open source REST API for mobile enterprise application developers.
 Add a REST API to any backend system.
 Services include SQL, NoSQL, BLOB, email, users, roles, security, and integration.
-Whether you’re building a native or web-based app, DreamFactory developers can focus on creating great front-ends to their apps, then leaving all the backend work to DreamFactory.
+Whether you’re building a native or web-based app, DreamFactory developers can focus on creating great front-ends to their apps, while leaving all the backend work to DreamFactory.

 https://www.dreamfactory.com/